dcnieho/GlassesViewer/README.md

   last few frames of some video files, when seeking to a specific time of frame, even though it can read them when just reading through the file frame by frame.
-This *appears* to occur for files where the last few frames are marked as keyframes in the mp4 stss table, even though they are not.
+This *appears* to occur for files where the last few frames are marked as keyframes in the mp4 `stss` table, even though they are not.
 All read frames are correct, so not a big problem.

 # Requirements
-- Firmware versions that are too old do not contain some of the fields in their data file that are required by this reader.
-Known to work are 1.22.0-zucchinipaj and several later firmware releases.
+- For the Glasses 2, firmware versions that are too old do not contain some of the fields in their data file that are required by GlassesViewer.
+Known to work are `1.22.0-zucchinipaj` and several later firmware releases.
+For the Glasses 3, firmware `1.26.2+cremla` is known to work.

-# Relation GlassesViewer export to Tobii Pro Lab export
+# Glasses 2: Relation GlassesViewer export to Tobii Pro Lab export
 Tobii Pro Glasses 2 recordings can be exported to a plain text file and a scene video with overlaid gaze marker using the Tobii Pro Lab software.
 When doing so, a different time code is used than produced by